Khalet al-Daba' - settler terror

 ביקור בח'לת אל-דבע

-8. We arrived at Khalet Al-Daba', to visit Jaber Ali Dababsa.
-At home are two of his five sons, Ritan and Ryan, who help us unload the groceries we brought.
-Jaber hosts us in his paradise in the shade of the trees on synthetic grass, all of Palestine could have been such a paradise if it weren't for the determination of the settlers with the backing of the state to destroy everything.
-Jaber emphasizes that there have never been any security problems with the residents of the area, meaning that the only reason for the effort to expel them from the so-called "fire zone", where the settlers are allowed to live and prosper, is ethnic cleansing.
+8. We arrived in Khalat al-Daba, to visit Jaber Ali Dababsa.
+Two of his five sons are in the house, helping us unload the groceries we brought.
+Jaber hosts us in his paradise in the shade of the trees, on synthetic grass.
+All of Palestine could have been such a paradise if not for the determination of the state-backed settlers to destroy it.
+Jaber emphasizes that there have never been any security problems with the residents of the area, In other words, the only reason for the effort to expel them from the so-called "fire zone" where the settlers are allowed to live and prosper and expand, is ethnic cleansing.
+In the village of Khalat al-Daba live approximately 90 people, all of them from the Dababsa clan, about half of them children.
+There is a small school of 4 classes, part of the "Tahadi" (Challenge) schools established by the Palestinian Authority as an educational response to the children of the remote villages.
+There are children who come to school in Tawani by bus (which we helped finance).
+But now the schools are not working because the teachers cannot come from Yatta.

-The civil administrationinfo-icon and the army have already destroyed his house five times, the last time in 2021, claiming that the construction was illegal.
-They also confiscated tents, uprooted trees, destroyed five water cisterns.
-And now the bullying is increasing, every day they come to scare, drive ATVs around the houses, enter the houses, all accompanied by the army.
-Sometimes there are military officers who are not violent settlers (like Issachar Talia...) who are willing to listen but don't really make a change on the ground.
+Jaber tells us that his father was born here in a cave.
+The clinic was in Hebron, at Aliya Hospital, where he was born.
+Part of the family lived in Kfar Carmel, part studied in Yatta, he only studied up to the 8th grade because of blood feud problems.
+The civil administration and the army have already destroyed his house five times, the last time in 2021, claiming that the construction was illegal.
+They also confiscated tents, uprooted trees, and destroyed five water cisterns.
+And now the bullying is increasing, every day they come to intimidate, drive ATVs around the houses, enter the houses, all while accompanied by the army.
+Sometimes there are army officers who are not violent settlers (like Issachar Talia...) who are willing to listen, but don't really make a change on the ground.
 Some people broke down and moved to Carmel.